SeanPlusPlus/talks/techhive/my_story.md

 I spent the next three years, devouring CS classes at City College.
 Databases, Unix, C++, software engineering, literally anything technical I could get my hands on.

-My best friend and I even started a web development business on the side.
+My best friend and I, with a lot of help from a friend who was a professional web developer, even started a web development business on the side.
 We would design sites for several local small businesses, getting paid hourly, or, if it were a cafe, we'd get paid in food.

 ### Pixar Systems

 I was hired at Pixar in 2010, and the level of sheer joy I felt when getting the offer was unbelievable.
 Not only did I now have a chance to work at one of the most exciting companies in the Bay Area, but I somehow felt vindicated.
 Rolling the dice and not attending law school years before had felt like such a tremendous risk.
 But now, I'd made it.
 I was a Pixarian.

 The first team I worked on was the Unix desktop administration team.
 It was a crash course in systems administration that really challenged me.
+Pixar runs on Linux machines - these massive desktop workstations with crazy amounts of cutting edge hardware - and keeping this system of computers up and running was a herculean task.

-Heartbeat.
+The first app I wrote at Pixar was called Heartbeat.
+Network problems would cause brutal fallout sometime with all of these massive Linux workstations.
+So we would have to print out lists of computers that had problems, and the corresponding office locations.
+It was gnarly.
+So I hacked together an app that took our office maps, and overlaid colors representing the states that the machines were in.

-Web dev team.
+That app got me on the web dev team, and after resolving

 Translations.